TomConlin/Gallery/README.md

   - Clicking on gallery images get you to the full original image.
   	- Save that as you will for downloading
   - Display order is strictly chronological.
-  - Include a text file with same base-name as the image for a description blurb.
+  - Include a `.txt` file with same base-name as the image for a description blurb.

   - Things I wish I had remained blissfully unaware of such as
   	- javascript framework versions numbers
   	- supported glyficon fonts v.s. svg icons

-Demo (of the original version nor this one)
+Demo (of the original version not this fork)
 ----

 https://www.nkn-it.de/gallery_shell_demo/